BettercareHealth/bettercare/childhood-tb/test-5.md

 	1. Only if they are under two years of age
 	1. Only if they also have HIV infection
 	1. No
-18. The 6th Millennium Developmental Goal aims at:
+18. The 6th Millennium Development Goal aims at:
 	1. Preventing all new cases of tuberculosis by 2020
 	1. Preventing all childhood cases of tuberculosis by 2020
 	1. Halving the number of cases of tuberculosis by 2015